-The Pool's assets and liabilities recorded at fair value have been categorized based upon a fair value hierarchy.
 The fair value of a financial instrument is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The Pool's financial instruments are recorded at fair value or at amounts that approximate fair value in the financial statements.

 The Pool classifies fair value measurements within a hierarchy which gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1) and the lowest priority to unobservable inputs (Level 3).
 The three levels of the fair value hierarchy are: